 With Knowles-Nelson now reauthorized until 2026, all hands will be on deck to move the needle forward in getting increased funding and a lengthened reauthorization in place.
 While four years can feel like a long time to wait, it provides an opportunity to engage with every single legislator on the importance of the Program within their own district and constituency.
 We are committed to this work to ensure future steps forward for Knowles Nelson.

-Ask: Restore increased funding for the Knowles-Nelson Stewardship Program and lengthen its reauthorization to provide certainty and stability for long-term endeavors.
+The Wisconsin Bike Fed asks to restore increased funding for the Knowles-Nelson Stewardship Program and lengthen its reauthorization to provide certainty and stability for long-term endeavors.

 Keep Wisconsin Biking Strong!